Text-to-SQL Data Synthesis Pipeline

 , andpassword

-with your MySQL server info.
-Ensure the required databases exist on the server and you have necessary access permissions.
+matching your MySQL server.
+Ensure target databases exist on the server and you have appropriate access permissions.

 3.2 Model Configuration